MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/css-mirror-editing-styles-tab.md

 # Update .css files from within the Styles tab (CSS mirror editing)

 CSS mirror editing provides two-way interaction so that you can change the CSS either way:

 *  In the code editor, edit the `.css` file, your changes are mirrored in the **Elements** tool in the **Edge DevTools** tab.

 *  In the **Elements** tool in the **Edge DevTools** tab, your changes are mirrored in the `.css` file in the code editor.

-CSS mirror editing requires opening a folder in Visual Studio Code that the extension can map to the file path or URL that's entered into the address bar or a `launch.json` file.

 CSS mirror editing is enabled by default in the extension.
 As a result, in the DevTools extension, in the **Styles** tab in the **Elements** tool, when you change CSS selectors, rules, or values, the local `.css` file is automatically edited as you change values.

 For example, when you select a point size value for the body element and then press `Up Arrow` or `Down Arrow`, if you have the `.css` file opened, you can see the value automatically change in the `.css` file in realtime while you change the value in the **Styles** tab: